-Every event page comes with a unique Splash page URL, but it's a very common practice to use what's called a vanity domain, meaning a custom, white labeled URL.
+Every event page comes with a unique Splash page URL, but it's a very common practice to use a Vanity URL to connect your page to a custom, white labeled URL that you own.

-In other words, instead of your Splash page living on a URL such as SomeDomain.splashthat.com, it would instead reside on a URL like SomeDomain.MyDomain.com.
+In other words, instead of your Splash page living on a URL such as myevent.splashthat.com, it would instead reside on a URL like myevent.com or myevent.mycompany.com.

-Using your vanity domain is an extremely simple setup in Splash, but some of our clients have more rigorous security requirements, which require the installation of an SSL certificate, enabling their URLs to open with https pre-pended.
+Many companies have more rigorous security requirements, which requires the installation of an SSL certificate, enabling their URLs to open with https:// prepended.

 Here's how that process works: